Tuesday Oct. 27, 1964

 Peter Jeffrey, Ann Firbank and Patrick Wymark

-Laura Challis (Wendy Gifford) & John Wilder (Patrick Wymark) innocent dinner is backed by library music better known for "The Gallery" in BBC 1's Vision ON
+Laura Challis (Wendy Gifford) & John Wilder (Patrick Wymark) dine against background library music better known for "The Gallery" in BBC 1's Vision ON

 John Nelson Burton delivers an adventurous opening sequence.
-Don Henderson (Jack Watling) drives his sports car up the runway at Scott Furlong, suddenly spots Wilder gazing up at the VTOL,.
+Returning from Rome, Don Henderson (Jack Watling) drives his sports car up the runway at Scott Furlong, suddenly spots Wilder gazing up at the VTOL.
 Cuts to a POV shot zooming up to Wilder and the jet.
-Wilder tells Henderson to concentrate on selling the VTOL, and while Henderson is mid-answer he turns to see Wilder already being driven off in his limo. .
+Wilder tells Henderson to concentrate on selling the VTOL, and while Henderson is mid-answer he turns to see Wilder already being driven off in his limo.

 For more about the "Predator" VTOL jet featured in this series click here